azkhanmhd/terminal-chat-v1-nodejs/README.md

 - Terminal-Based Real-Time Messaging.
 - Client-2-Client Encryption Using a Shared Key.
-- Shared Key is Also Used To Connect Clients To a Chat Room
+- Shared Key is Also Used To Connect Clients To a Chat Room.
-- Client Has to Enter Only a Name & a Shared Key (Clients Decides The Key)
+- Client Has to Enter Only a Name & a Shared Key.
+(Clients Decides The Key)
-- Separate Client and Server Modules For More Protection And Development
+- Separate Client and Server Modules For More Protection And Development.
-- Chalk-Colored Output For Better Readability
+- Chalk-Colored Output For Better Readability.

 ---